 being asked on the class assignments

-The video was recorded a couple of years ago when such things weren't nearly the
+The video was recorded some time ago when such things weren't nearly the

 quality we get today, so you will probably want to download the corresponding

 please read through the classic paper on Pile Driving Analysis by the Wave

 The appropriate time interval for use in different

 materials, with a pile segment length around 8 to 10 feet, is given in Smith's

 paper.
 See reference papers "Z" below, page 1165.